Blake Shelton: Record as coach on The Voice

-Shelton has been a coach on NBC's The Voice since its inception in 2011.
-Shelton had been the most successful coach, having brought at least one artist from his team (for a total of 36) to the finale in almost every season (except season five), nine of which went on to win the season.
+Shelton was a coach on NBC's The Voice from its inception in 2011 until the twenty-third season in 2023.
+Shelton had been the most successful coach, having brought at least one artist from his team (for a total of 38) to the finale in almost every season (except season five), nine of which went on to win the season.